-Students in Years 7 to 11 should not leave the campus during the school day without first having parental/guardian consent and having obtained permission from the Heads of Middle/High School or the Secondary Principal and signed out at the main office.
-All students in Years 7 to 11 will therefore need to eat school lunch or bring a packed lunch.
-They are not able to go to nearby shops and food stalls to purchase food and drinks.
+Students must not leave the campus during the school day without first having parental/guardian consent and having obtained permission from the Heads of Middle/High School or the Secondary Principal and signed out at the main office.
+Students will therefore need to eat school lunch or bring a packed lunch.
+Sixth Form students (Y12 and Y13) are permitted to order food.
+This must be delivered at lunchtime to the main school reception.